Your Substack - A Business Or A Hobby?

 The systems: How to publish when you feel dead inside.

-The assets: How to turn your archives into digital products that sell while you sleep.
+The assets: How to turn your knowledge into services and products that people actually want.

 The business model (read this, it’s important)